Free Trial

 Where Food Comes From logo with Consumer Discretionary background

-Where Food Comes From Stock Down 0.1%
+Where Food Comes From Stock Up 1.4%

-Where Food Comes From (NASDAQ:WFCF - Get Free Report) last released its earnings results on Thursday, May 8th.
+Where Food Comes From (NASDAQ:WFCF - Get Free Report) last posted its earnings results on Thursday, May 8th.
 The company reported $0.01 earnings per share for the quarter.
 The business had revenue of $5.27 million for the quarter.
 Where Food Comes From had a net margin of 8.23% and a return on equity of 19.31%.

-Hedge Funds Weigh In On Where Food Comes From
+Institutional Trading of Where Food Comes From

 Where Food Comes From Company Profile